TalhaAzim/pylox/STATUS.md

 ### 15:37

 Completed implementation of Scanner.
-Continue at "Chaoter 5 Representing Code"
+Continue at "Chapter 5 Representing Code"

+## August 26, 2025

+### 23:44

+Completed implementation of Expr generator.
+Continue at "Chapter 5.3.3 Visitors for expressions"